sducournau/IGN_LIDAR_HD_DATASET/README.md

 ### Command Line Interface

-The library provides a unified `ign-lidar-hd` command with four main subcommands:
+The library provides a `ign-lidar-hd` command with four main subcommands:

 #### 1. Download Command